dashjay/bitsetenum/README.md

 ```

 this can be useful when we want a bitset and enum but don't want to copy a lot of codes
+then you can easily use it anywhere in your codes